New Investigator Awards: Applicant Eligibility

 - Previous holders of early career level fellowships are not eligible

 - Applicants who have previously directed the vision of a research group are not eligible to apply.
-If applicants have been leading projects which included PDRA time, capital equipment in excess of £20k or single research grants over £100,000 (FEC) your eligibility will be assessed on a case by case basis and you will need to provide EPSRC with information on the value of the project and what your role was, both in terms of obtaining the funding and on the project itself
+If applicants have been leading projects which included more than 6 months PDRA time, capital equipment in excess of £20k or single research grants over £100,000 (FEC) your eligibility will be assessed on a case by case basis and you will need to provide EPSRC with information on the value of the project and what your role was, both in terms of obtaining the funding and on the project itself

 - Funding received from local sources whilst working overseas must be taken into consideration as the same scheme eligibility principles apply

 I’ve read the above, and I still don’t know if I’m eligible, what should I do?